Oculogyric crisis

-Oculogyric crisis (OGC) is the name of a dystonic reaction to certain drugs or medical conditions characterized by a prolonged involuntary upward deviation of the eyes.
-The term "oculogyric" refers to the bilateral elevation of the visual gaze, but several other responses are associated with the crisis.
+Oculogyric crisis (OGC) is a rare sudden, paroxysmal, dystonic reaction that may manifest in response to specific drugs, particularly neuroleptics, or medical conditions, such as movement disorders.
+This neurological phenomenon is characterized by a sustained dystonic, conjugate, involuntary upward deviation of both eyes lasting seconds to hours.
+The term oculogyric is applied in reference to the simultaneous upward movement of both eyes, although the reaction may encompass a variety of additional responses.
+The reaction is not life-threatening.

-Epilepsy can manifest as oculogyric seizures, also called versive seizures.
+For clarification, oculogyric seizures, also termed versive seizures, represent one of the manifestations of epilepsy.
+These seizures exhibit the same upward eye movement observed in OGC but are classified as a specific subtype of epilepsy.

 Signs and symptoms

 Initial symptoms include restlessness, agitation, malaise, or a fixed stare.
 Then comes the more characteristically described extreme and sustained upward deviation of the eyes.
 In addition, the eyes may converge, deviate upward and laterally, or deviate downward.
 The most frequently reported associated findings are backwards and lateral flexion of the neck, widely opened mouth, tongue protrusion, and ocular pain.
 However, the condition may also be associated with intensely painful jaw spasms which may result in the breaking of a tooth.
 A wave of exhaustion may follow an episode.
 The abrupt termination of the psychiatric symptoms at the conclusion of the crisis is most striking.

 Other features that are noted during attacks include mutism, palilalia, eye blinking, lacrimation, pupil dilation, drooling, respiratory dyskinesia, increased blood pressure and heart rate, facial flushing, headache, vertigo, anxiety, agitation, compulsive thinking, paranoia, depression, recurrent fixed ideas, depersonalization, violence, and obscene language.

 In addition to the acute presentation, oculogyric crisis can develop as a recurrent syndrome, triggered by stress and by exposure to the drugs mentioned below.